-Under the new conditions of use introduced in 2011, permit holders are no longer restricted to club sanctioned activities when using their vehicles.
+Under the new conditions of use introduced in January 2015, permit holders are now required to have a valid RWC to transfer or join the scheme.
 Club Permit vehicles can be used at any time for any purpose other than for the carriage of goods or passengers for hire or reward.

 A logbook is issued to permit holders to record the use of the vehicle over the permit period.
 A log book entry must be made each day that the vehicle is used (unless the vehicle is within 100 metres of the garaged address).

 A logbook must be carried in the vehicle at all times the vehicle is in use.

 Financial members of TCCAV are able to apply for either a 45 or 90 day permit depending on how much use they expect to make of their vehicles over a 12 month period.
 If a person obtains a 45 day permit but later decides that this is not enough, another 45 day permit may be purchased later on.